atypdev/personalsite/_posts/2024-08-30-im-feeling-overwhelmed.md

 </details>

 Hi.

-I wrote this specifically for you, for moments like these, whenever and wherever you need it.
-There are tools and resources here that are made to help you.

 Take a second to be mindful of your breathing… Take a few slow, deep breaths so you can bring your mind back down to earth.